nriveira/runDLC/README.md

 	deeplabcut.analyze_videos(config_path, [‘path of video 1’,‘path of video2’, ...], videotype='.mp4',save_as_csv=True)
 	<ANY OTHER PYTHON LINES FOR DLC>

+When editing the python script, refer to https://github.com/DeepLabCut/DeepLabCut/blob/master/docs/standardDeepLabCut_UserGuide.md to include the correct functions (and in the correct order).
 To use the automated script, edit the runDLC.py file to include all of the commands you want to run.
 Remember to include

 	windows2linux=True